DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_confirm.md - calls a confirm message box
 - api/gantt_copy.md - creates a deep copy of provided object
 - api/gantt_correcttaskworktime.md - recalculates the task duration in the work time
-- api/gantt_createcalendar.md - creates a working calendar at the task or resource level
+- api/gantt_createcalendar.md - creates a working calendar
 - api/gantt_createtask.md - adds a new task and opens the lightbox to confirm
 - api/gantt_dataprocessor.md - dataProcessor constructor
 - api/gantt_datefrompos.md - gets the date of the specified horizontal  position in the chart area